arustle/cloud-developer/course-02/project/image-filter-starter-code/README.md

 import {filterImageFromURL, deleteLocalFiles} from './util/util';
 ```

+### Building on Windows
+Use the `npm run winbuild` to build on Windows.
+This requires PowerShell v6.2.1.

+Follow the process described in the course to `eb init` a new application and `eb create` a new environment to deploy your image-filter service!
+Don't forget you can use `eb deploy` to push changes.

 ### Deploying your system

 Follow the process described in the course to `eb init` a new application and `eb create` a new environment to deploy your image-filter service!
 Don't forget you can use `eb deploy` to push changes.